GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 **4. The riparian buffer width in meters**

 - This value will determine the width of the buffer around the water bodies and water courses.
+This should be at least as wide as the pixel resolution of the multispectral imagery.

 **5. The NDVI threshold**